Last updated on December 10th, 2021 at 02:22 pm

 Squat stands can be a cost saving option.
 That is one of their better qualities.
 If you are tight on both space and money, this may be important.
 If this isn’t the case and it’s just space you are short on, then I’d look further.

-The compact rack
+The folding rack

-Like any other first generation product category, though, they have some significant design flaws.
-They are time consuming to set up.
+Like any other first-generation product category, though, they have some significant design flaws.
+They are time-consuming to set up.
 They are cumbersome to fold away.
-They don’t provide other needed space saving solutions for the gear that goes around them.
+They don’t provide other needed space-saving solutions for the gear that goes around them.

 Regardless of how you found them, if you are an apartment dweller who wants to train at home with a rack and barbell, you’ll be happy you did!

-Hands down PRX makes the best compact rack systems around.
+Hands down PRx makes the best compact rack systems around.
 They are extremely well built.
 They are strong and functional.
 They set up and fold away in a matter of minutes.
-They are everything you would want and more for a constrained space set up.
+They are everything you would want and more for a constrained space setup.